Cell phone radiation study finds more questions than answers

 "One of the things that we found most interesting about our findings was that the malignant schwannomas -- even though they occurred in the heart and not in the head of these animals -- were in fact schwannomas," said John Bucher, a senior scientist at the National Toxicology Program and one of the authors of the reports.

-"These experimental animal studies are but one approach to understanding whether exposures to radio frequency radiation pose a risk to human health," he said, adding that studies are continuing at the National Toxicology Program to examine changes on the molecular level in tissue samples from the rodents.
+"These experimental animal studies are but one approach to understanding whether exposures to radio-frequency radiation pose a risk to human health," he said, adding that studies are continuing at the National Toxicology Program to examine changes on the molecular level in tissue samples from the rodents.

 He added, "I have not changed the way I use a cell phone."